dzhng/zod-gpt/README.md

 console.log(response.data);
 ```

-To add schema parsing and typing, simply add a `schema` key in the options argument.
+To add schema parsing and typing, simply add a `schema` key in the options argument. **Make sure to add a description to each key via the `describe` method.** The descriptions will be fed into the model to ensure that it understand exactly what data is requested for each key.
+Try to error on the side of being over descriptive to ensure the model understands exactly.

 ```typescript
 const response = await completion(